 The narrow street section reduces the extent of impervious surfaces in the Normal Neighborhood and supports wetland and stream health.
-All of the proposed locations for Shared Streets in the Normal Neighborhood are adjacent to wetlands and stream corridors.
+The proposed locations for the primary Shared Street in the Normal Neighborhood is adjacent to wetlands and stream corridors.
 Street edge alternatives may permit stormwater flow to re-infiltrate into the ground.